cisco-open/DeepVision/Ethosight/README.md

 ## Running the System

-Before running the system, ensure that the Consul server is running.
+Before running the system, ensure that you have installed [Consul](https://developer.hashicorp.com/consul/install) and [consul-template](https://github.com/hashicorp/consul-template?tab=readme-ov-file#installation), and ensure that the Consul server is running.
 You can start the Consul server with the following command:
 ```bash
 consul agent -dev
 ```